Call Mon-Sun:

 Doctors prescribe paroxetine, better known by its brand name Paxil©, to treat depression and other mental health issues.
 If you or a loved one has been taking Paxil but would like to stop, you should discuss your options with your healthcare provider.

-Although Paxil is not classed as a controlled substance, you can suffer from withdrawal symptoms, especially if you stop taking the medication abruptly.
+Paxil withdrawal symptoms can be surprisingly harsh and even dangerous, especially if you stop taking the medication abruptly.
 To best cope with discontinuing Paxil, seek advice from a medical professional and use this article to learn more about the withdrawal symptoms, timeline, and options for withdrawal treatment.

 15 Years Experience by Professionals Who Understand Your Journey.